-- (a) All remote sellers or marketplace facilitators subject to this Chapter shall file a return on a form or in a format prescribed by the Commission and shall pay the tax due. - (b) Filing of sales tax returns are due monthly; quarterly filing is optional upon application and approval by the Commission, consistent with the code of the local jurisdiction. - (c) A remote seller or marketplace facilitator who has filed a sales tax return will be presumed to be making sales in successive periods unless the remote seller or marketplace facilitator files a return showing a termination or sale of the business in accordance with this Chapter. - (d) The completed and executed return, together with the remittance in full for the tax due, shall be transmitted to and must be received by the Commission on or before midnight Alaska Standard Time on the due date.
+(a) All remote sellers or marketplace facilitators subject to this chapter shall file a return on a form or in a format prescribed by the commission and shall pay the tax due.

+(b) Filing of sales tax returns are due monthly; quarterly or less frequent filing is optional upon application and approval by the commission, consistent with the code of the member jurisdiction.

+(c) A remote seller or marketplace facilitator who has filed a sales tax return will be presumed to be making sales in successive periods unless the remote seller or marketplace facilitator files a return showing a termination or sale of the business in accordance with this chapter.

+(d) The completed and executed return, together with the remittance in full for the tax due, shall be transmitted to and must be received by the commission on or before midnight Alaska Standard Time on the due date.
 Monthly returns are due the last day of the immediate subsequent month.
 Quarterly returns are due as follows: